Ground: Sincil Bank

-My twelfth stadium of 2018 was on Saturday 21st April at Sincil Bank in Lincoln, Lincolnshire.
+My twelfth new ground of 2018 was on Saturday 21st April at Sincil Bank in Lincoln, Lincolnshire.
 The match was Lincoln City vs. Colchester United in Football League Two.

 The West Stand runs the length of the field and dominates the stadium.
 The single-tier stand with its cantilever roof was built in 1995 to replace an old terrace and with a capacity of 5,700 it accounts for over half the stadium's total capacity.
 The southern end of the stand contains the noisiest home supporters.
 The stand behind the southern goal was opened in 1992 replacing the Railway End terrace and is the smallest structure in the venue.
 With only half a dozen rows of seating the stand has 17 hospitality boxes which run the whole way along the back of the stand.
 There are a couple of supporting beams towards the middle which reside in front of the seating area.
 Behind the stand there is an outside bar area for home fans.
 The Stacey West Stand is behind the northern goal and was opened in 1990.
 12 rows of seating were added on top of the original concrete terracing in 1999 completing the stadium's conversion to an all-seater venue.
 The stand has three supporting beams which can restrict views and is now assigned to away fans.
 However, if home support is sufficiently high the stand can be segregated with home supporters allocated the western half and away fans allocated the eastern half.
 This is the arrangement for my visit.